 prolegs (false legs) – stumpy, peg-like structures on the abdomen (hind region) of a caterpillar, and which are not present in the adult butterfly.
 They have ‘crochets’ or small hooks on them.

 prothoracic shield – dorsal portion or plate of the first thoracic segment.

-puddling – when a butterfly lands on the ground and sips water rich in nutrients, such as sodium, from mud puddles or drains.
+puddling – when a butterfly on the ground sips water rich in nutrients, such as sodium, from mud puddles or drains.

 pupa – the third life stage of many insects in which it changes from a larva (caterpillar) to a imago (adult butterfly).
 This stage is well hidden to avoid predators and the worst of the weather.
 Different species of butterflies and moths use different methods for pupae placement.
 Plural ‘pupae’.